 Family activities Mornington Peninsula – The Big Goose

 The Big Goose is a bit of an all-rounder for family activities on the Mornington Peninsula.
 There is a bit of everything in a fun and interesting way that any aged visitor can enjoy.
-Once you arrive you are greeted by alpacas and goats in enclosures that anyone can feed and you will find that most of the time they are hungry!
+Once you arrive you are greeted by farm animals, alpacas and goats in enclosures that anyone can feed.
+Luckily you will find that most of the time they are hungry!

 Explore Victoria Travel Tip: